All Episodes

 This is normal.

-You know, and I've tried I try to explain it to my son and daughter this week that you know I've kept I have, and you gotta be proud of me.
+You know, and I've tried, I try to explain it to my son and daughter this week that, you know, I've kept, I have, and you got to be proud of me for most of my career, I have kept them out of this mess.

 I have been, I don't know how, but thank God they've been interested in other things than their dad's career.

-Thank God that they they have other interests.
+Thank God that they have other interests.

-You know, I my kids have been to my TV show less than anybody, and it's like they'll come with their friends because their friends or their friends' fathers and mothers are fans of the show, so then they're stuck coming then.
+You know, my kids have been to my TV show less than anybody, and it's like they'll come with their friends because they're friends or their friends' fathers and mothers or fans of the show.

-And in the case of my son, he'll spend the entire hour not paying attention to one word that's said, but running around the studio making me throw the football to him.
+And in the case of my son, he'll spend the entire hour not paying attention to one word that's said, but running around the studio, making me throw the football to him.

 That's the entire hour.